 Once you’ve taken care of these three priorities, you can address either your mortgage or your investments.
 Here’s when each option makes the most sense.

-In an average year, that will be the stock market, which generally returns around 7%.
-By contrast, the average 30-year mortgage rate is around 4.5%.
-If you’ve got $5,000 at your disposal, that would earn about $350 in the market, while $5,000 in mortgage debt will cost you around $225.
+In an average year for the stock market, it’ll generally return around 7%.
+By contrast, the average 30-year mortgage rate can be anywhere from 2.5% to 5%.
+If you’ve got $5,000 at your disposal over a year, that would earn about $350 in the market, while $5,000 in mortgage debt will cost you around $125 to $250.

 But of course, the market is very difficult to predict.
 That 7% figure is likely to be the average over a long period of time, but in a given year it can be much higher or lower.
-For instance, in 2017 the S&P 500 rose about 22%.
-But the next year the market actually fell, ending the year down 4%.
-If you invested $5,000 at the beginning of 2017, you ended the year $1,100 richer.
-If you made the same investment at the beginning of 2018 you actually lost $200.
+For instance, in 2020 the S&P 500 rose about 18.4%.
+But the next year the market went even higher, ending the year up almost 27%.

 To help you better understand where the stock market is going and how certain investments may perform, consider talking to an investment expert, like a financial advisor.

 When to Choose Your Mortgage